yeatmanlab/roar-docs/docs/integrate-new-apps/anpm-packaging.md

 }
 `
 - Set up GitHub actions for PR link deployment, Cypress testing, staging deployment, and npm publishing.
+- Use one of the established apps, such as roar-swr, as a template.
+If you have properly set up staging and hosting targets for the app, then it should suffice to copy and paste the existing workflow files.
 - Add necessary secrets to the GitHub repository for npm auth token, Firebase service account, Cypress, and Sentry.